johnfairh/Bebop/Fw2020/test/notes.md

 * Lang
   * React on mouseover
   * Menu opens on top, is sticky when titlebar is (scroll article)
+  * Menu aligns left from XL down to MD, then right
-  * Current lang bold, highlight on hover
+  * Current lang has tickmark; all highlight on hover
   * Tab navigation
 * Icons
   * React on mouseover
   * Alt text
+* Locale
+  * React on mouseover
+  * Menu opens on top, mouseover
+  * Current locale has tickmark; all highlight on hover
+  * Menu aligns right, expands left into page

 # Breadcrumbs